You know how puppies in a box sleep? In a big snuggly heap, all piled on top of each other and nuzzled in?

 Shauna Niequist wrote my favorite ever thing about moving and change – she said it felt like someone had taken her out of her puppy box.
 That she felt cold and lonely and just wanted someone to put her back in her box, with all of her puppy friends, safe and warm.

-(It doesn’t hurt that 3 days ago Madeline added an icicle to her collection of nature treasures on the porch and it’s STILL THERE, CHILLIN’.
+(It doesn’t help that 3 days ago Madeline added an icicle to her collection of nature treasures on the porch and it’s STILL THERE, CHILLIN’.
 Pun intended.)

 Maybe you need to be put back in your puppy box, too.
 Maybe you feel lost and drifty, or maybe you’ve moved, or maybe you are lonely, or carrying secrets, or you just need a safe space.